DRESSED TO KEEL

 WAYS YOU CAN SUPPORT

 I have started my campaign to find sponsorship for my row in 2027.
-With just two years to go before I take to the water in La Gomera, Canary Islands, to row solo across the Atlantic to Antigua, my immediate priority is securing sponsorship to get to the start line.
+With just 18 months to go before I take to the water in La Gomera, Canary Islands, to row solo across the Atlantic to Antigua, my immediate priority is securing sponsorship to get to the start line.
 This challenge demands not only physical and mental preparation, but also significant financial backing to cover the boat, equipment, training, and logistics.

 The row itself will be a monumental test, but right now, the mission begins with building the team of supporters who will help make it happen.
 If you believe in bold goals and life-changing impact.